Nursing Job Outlook

 Nurses With Specialized Skills

 While growth in nursing is high, specialized skills are expected to have a higher rate of growth.
 Nurse practitioners, nurse midwives, and nurse anesthetists’ positions are expected to grow at a rate of 31% over the next ten years.
 That projected growth is much higher than the average for all industries and higher than the average for nursing.
-The job outlook for nurse anesthetist positions and similar specialized skills suggest that advancement opportunities for nurses are expected to grow within ten years.
+The job outlook for nurse anesthetist positions and similar specialized skills suggest that advancement opportunities for nurse anesthetists are expected to grow within ten years.

 Job growth in nursing informatics is expected to grow at 26%, which is also much higher than the national average and the average for registered nurses.
 A key reason for the increased growth in informatics is the rapid advances in technology.
 Medical facilities will need professionals to handle the increased use of technological tools.